jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

 The first thing you will need to do is draft some dwarves into your military.
 There are a few different strategies for this.
 First up, you can pick complete newbies and let them work up their skills and strength through sparing.
-Another strategy is to have some peasants work on screw pumps to quickly build up their strength and toughness before drafting them.
-Others like to use miners (which train up quickly and are thus easy to replace) as they usually are quite strong and tough already.
+Another strategy is to use miners (which train up quickly and are thus easy to replace) as they usually are quite strong and tough already.

 As a further consideration, some don't like to recruit women as soldiers.
-When they give birth it's not uncommon to see them running into battle carrying a baby.
-This is both somewhat alarming and somewhat risky as you're going to have potentially dead babies on your hands due to combat, something that might cause a lot of emo among your dwarves.
+If they give birth, it's not uncommon to see them running into battle carrying a baby.
+This is both somewhat alarming and somewhat risky, as you're going to have potentially dead babies on your hands due to combat - and that might cause a lot of stress amongst your dwarves.

-For this tutorial we're not going to worry about detail to much and we're just going to grab 6 peasants – which is 10% of my current fortress population.
+For this tutorial we're not going to worry about detail too much and we're just going to grab 6 peasants – which is 10% of my current fortress population.
 Something similar will work for you for now.
 So here's what we'll do: